 5. Always be at least one season ahead

-My biggest savvy secret when it comes to budgeting for baby is to always be at least one season ahead.
+My biggest savvy secret when it comes to creating a budget for baby (and kids) is to always be at least one season ahead.

 Essentially, when baby was a newborn (December) I was already stockpiling clothes, toys and gear she would be using during the summer months.